karungar/PLP_Hackathon/README.md

 # PLP_Hackathon
 ## Sylvia's Portfolio

 This is my personal portfolio website for a Hackathon as part of PowerLearnProject coursework showcasing my skills, projects, and contact information.
 The website is built using HTML, CSS, and JavaScript.
-My contact data is stored as a Json document.
+The data is stored as a Json document.

 ## Table of Contents